CaseyDevs/progression-programme/week-1/notes/Fundamentals.md

 5. float
 6. long double

-Reference variables are more complex values which store memory addresses on the stack that point to the heap;.
+Reference variables are more complex values which store memory addresses on the stack that point to the heap.
+They store a pointer to an object on the heap.
 ### Reference Types:
 1. Array
 2. Vector